 Tobias van Schneider (opens in new tab) is a multidisciplinary designer and creative director born in Germany, raised in Austria and currently living and working in New York.
 Focused on branding and interactive design, he’s had some big-name clients including Red Bull, BMW, Google, Wacom, Sony, Toyota and Ralph Lauren.

 When you’re working at this level, the work tends to be beautifully photographed.
-Schneider takes full advantage of that, with a portfolio design that’s strongly image-focused.
-Some lovely white-on-black typography ties everything together, and overall this site succeeds in conveying the breadth of Schneider’s experience and the depth of his work.
+Schneider takes full advantage of that, with a portfolio design that contains plenty of beautiful images.
+Plenty of lovely typography ties everything together – there is an unusually large amount of text here for a graphic design portfolio – and overall this site succeeds in conveying the breadth of Schneider’s experience and the depth of his work.

-Grant Burke is a Toronto-based freelance graphic designer and illustrator specialising in logo design, brand identity and illustration.
+Grant Burke (opens in new tab) heads up an Ottawa-based branding and web design studio specialising in logo design, brand identity and illustration.
 In the past he’s worked both as an in-house designer for large corporations and at an agency.

 There’s a real air of sophistication to its design, which showcases examples of his work in a restrained sideshow and offers a personal biography in bold type below.
 Comprehensive it is not, but you certainly get a clear sense of this creative’s personality and approach to his design work from this minimalist portfolio.

-Nicolas Paries is 28-year old French art director who’s been working since 2008 with premium brands such as Chanel, Lancôme, Dior and Nespresso.
+Nicolas Paries (opens in new tab) is an interactive art director who’s been working since 2008 with premium brands such as Chanel, Lancôme, Dior and Nespresso.
 The layout of his portfolio site is quite original, and the graphic effects as you scroll down are visually spectacular and hugely impressive.
 In short, this portfolio website is a real one-off.